-The standard passwords are documented in these instructions and thus do not offer adequate protection.
+Default passwords are documented in these instructions and therefore do not offer adequate protection!
 Change the passwords to meet your particular needs.

 If you do not change these passwords, a warning will appear each time you call up a website after logging in.

-Figure 38: Password Reminder
+Figure 37: Password Reminder

-Table 39: User Settings in the Default State
+Table 38:User Settings in the Default State